alexanderswift/public-gigacom/28thOct22-linedown.md

 Field Engineer called 7pm and said he could come out and drop another AdTran for me now 🚀 and he was on the other side of the harbour so he'd be about an hour..
 There's no sense in getting someone to drive across the city on a Friday night so I said tomorrow is fine, relax and enjoy your Friday evening.

-It's an awesome commitment to service and 💩 happens as they say hardware fails so it's all good from my perspective, we spent a bit of time on the phone but they were fairly .
+It's an awesome commitment to service 💩 happens as they say, hardware fails so it's all good from my perspective, we spent a bit of time on the phone but they were good.

 ------

 ### Saturday 16:51

-I was expecting the field engineer at about 4pm and the service engineer texted an ETA 👏, 🥇again great communication and service to even make a service call at the weekend.
+I was expecting the service engineer at about 4pm and the service engineer texted an ETA 👏, 🥇again great communication and to even make a service call at the weekend.
 He arrived with the replacement AdTran but unfortunately no 🎲, same as with the old NTU when I pugged in DHCP assigned x.x.x.238 and again many devices broadcasting ARP and x.x.x.1 was not responding so we put the old AdTran back.

 ![Screenshot-1](/pics/screenshot-2022-10-29-1.png)